Hemolytic Uremic Syndrome in Children

 There is no known treatment that can stop the progression of the syndrome once it has started.
 Initially, treatment may be supportive, which means that there is no cure for the specific disease, so it is necessary to treat the symptoms.
 If your child shows signs of dehydration and electrolyte irregularities, these conditions will be treated first.
 Other therapies may include:

 Intensive care.
-Close observation and monitoring in an intensive care unit (ICU) may be necessary.
+Close monitoring in an intensive care unit (ICU) may be needed.

 Blood transfusions.
-Blood transfusions may be necessary to treat moderate to severe cases of anemia (low red blood cell count).
+Blood transfusions may be needed to treat moderate to severe cases of anemia (low red blood cell count).

 Nutrition.
-Your child may require intravenous (IV) nutrition if he or she is having severe digestive tract complications.
+Your child may need intravenous (IV) nutrition if he or she is having severe digestive tract complications.

 Dialysis.
-Dialysis may be required in up to half of all children who develop HUS.
-Dialysis is a medical procedure to remove wastes and additional fluid from the blood after the kidneys have stopped functioning.
+Dialysis may be needed in up to half of all children who develop HUS.
+Dialysis is a medical procedure to remove wastes and additional fluid from the blood after the kidneys have stopped working.

-Medication.
-Medications may be required to treat your child's blood pressure, which may be elevated.
+Medicine.
+Medicine may be needed to treat your child's blood pressure, which may be elevated.